 Rspy, Your Obt.
 Sevt.

 Dakota was called the “New Northwest.”
 This name indicated to Americans of that time that Dakota was a place where farmers could find good land for farms and that cities would grow as they had in the “Old Northwest” which included Indiana, Illinois, and Wisconsin.
 (See Document 5)

 The territorial legislature passed a law to open an immigration office in 1866, but the legislature did not have the funds to hire a commissioner of immigration.
 In 1869, Frank Bem took on the task.
 He and the commissioners who followed him corresponded with immigration organizations, wrote pamphlets in many European languages, and kept records of Dakota’s advantages.
 Though the literature of immigration sometimes exaggerated the benefits of life in Dakota, the effort was successful in bringing new settlers to the territory (and to the state) until the 1930s.
 The Northern Pacific Railroad also had an immigration department which encouraged settlers to choose northern Dakota Territory.
 (See Document 6)

 Why is this important?
 Dakota Territory could not become a state (or two states) until it had reached a population of several thousand people.
-In order to increase the population, the territory worked to recruit new settlers.
-This was a difficult task with few railroads and great uncertainties about American Indian land claims.
+In order to increase the population, the territory worked to recruit new settlers from the United States and Europe.
+Under Article I, Section 8 of the U.S. Constitution, immigrants could follow procedures to become citizens.
+The 14th Amendment, adopted in 1868, guaranteed immigrants the protections of the Constitution even before they had become citizens.
+Encouraging new settlers to come to Dakota Territory was a difficult task because there were few railroads and great uncertainties about American Indian land claims.